awsdocs/amazon-workspaces-administration-guide/doc_source/register-deregister-directory.md

 1. For **Enable Amazon WorkDocs**, choose **Yes** to register the directory for use with Amazon WorkDocs or **No** otherwise\.
 **Note**
-This option is displayed only if Amazon WorkDocs is available in the Region and if you're not using Microsoft Active Directory \(AD\)\.
-If you're using Microsoft AD, finish registering your directory, and then see [Enable Amazon WorkDocs for Microsoft Active Directory](enable-workdocs-active-directory.md)\.
+This option is displayed only if Amazon WorkDocs is available in the Region and if you're not using AWS Managed Microsoft AD\.
+If you're using AWS Managed Microsoft AD, finish registering your directory, and then see [Enable Amazon WorkDocs for AWS Managed Microsoft AD](enable-workdocs-active-directory.md)\.

 1. Choose **Register**\.
 Initially the value of **Registered** is `REGISTERING`\.
 After registration is complete, the value is `Yes`\.